StanislasRigal/Rapid-structural-network-changes-in-bird-communities/README.md

 ### Folder structure

 `output`: provides intermediate datasets constructed along the analysis
-`raw_data`: contains the initial datasets used to run the whole analysis that came from the French Breeding Bird Survey (STOC-EPS https://www.vigienature.fr/fr/suivi-temporel-des-oiseaux-communs-stoc)
+`raw_data`: contains the initial datasets used to run the whole analysis. `dataprp` comes from the French Breeding Bird Survey (STOC-EPS https://www.vigienature.fr/fr/suivi-temporel-des-oiseaux-communs-stoc), `SXI_publi` from Godet et al. (2014) Dissociating several forms of commonness in birds sheds new light on biotic homogenization (https://doi.org/10.1111/geb.12266) and  `life_history_bird2` from Storchová and Hořák (2018) Life-history characteristics of European birds (https://doi.org/10.1111/geb.12709).
+See the manuscript for additional details.
 `function_XXX.R`: scripts of functions for the analysis
 `packages.R`: R packages required
 `main_code.Rmd`: R script with explanations